-Whether you're curious to check out Hyrule for the first time or you've been a fan of Link for years, there are so many wonderful Zelda Switch games for you to play on the hybrid console.
+Whether you're curious to check out Hyrule for the first time or you've been a fan of Link for years, there are so many wonderful Zelda Switch games for you to play on the hybrid console including the latest hits as well as retro classics.
 Each one can take dozens of hours to complete, so you'll be entertained for long stretches as you play through them all.
-We'll go through all Zelda Switch games, starting with some of the very best Nintendo Switch games.

 While this isn't a core Zelda game, Nintendo and developer Brace Yourself Games did team up to create a new adventure where players control Zelda and Link with rhythmic combat.
 You'll need to move to iconic Zelda music to execute powerful attacks and make your way through dungeons.
 Take down Lynels, Bokoblins, and more as you move to the beat.